jundalisay/spblist/content/en/material/principles/part-1/chapter-02.md

 This plane will help us plot and understand the timespace concept of the Spatial Layer.

+### How We Got It

+We cam up with this plane after going through the works of Timeaus and Pythagoras on the Platonic shapes.
+It is easy to notice that these are abstract metaphysical shapes and not physical ones.

+Then we saw the bagua of Taoism and the mandala of Hinduism and realized that polar coordinates were the best way to visualize the spaceless and timeless aether.

 <!-- The Cartesian View also has 3 attributes: